 The Tourism Community Development Trust (TCD Trust) is a tourism-focused development agency based in Cape Town, South Africa.
 The TCD Trust’s objective is to make a difference at a grass-roots level in South Africa’s communities by consolidating the fundraising and social investment efforts of companies within the South African Tourism industry.

 Tourist Community Development Trust is playing a leading role in community involvement in South Africa, working on sustainable projects.
-For every one of our passengers travelling to South Africa, on the go is proud to make a donation to the trust, which will be used across the following range of projects:
+For every one of our passengers travelling to South Africa, On The Go Tours is proud to make a donation to the trust, which will be used across the following range of projects: